 Each fall, Villanova begins the academic year with a celebration honoring St. Thomas of Villanova, the patron saint of the University.
-The St. Thomas of Villanova Celebration typically incorporates a Lecture, Community Collection, Day of Service, Community Dinner, presentation of the staff Distinguished Service Awards, and Community Liturgies.
+The St. Thomas of Villanova Celebration typically incorporates a Lecture, Community Collection, Day of Service, Community Liturgy and Community Dinner.

 The Day of Service, an initiative that was a very successful part of the Inauguration of the Rev. Peter M. Donohue, O.S.A. in fall 2006, has become the hallmark of the Celebration.